staticvariablejames/InsugarTrading/README.md

 First,
-it modifies the tooltip for the stock market goods to display the histogram for that specific good, along with a vertical orange line pointing to the current good price.
+it modifies the tooltip for the stock market goods to display the histogram for that specific good.
+The orange line is the current value of the good.
+The three white lines are the 25%, 50%, and 75% percentiles, so, for example, the first quartile for SLT is at $31.81.
+The quantiles can be customized in the settings.

 Second,
 it adds a bar between the current stock value and the amount that stock owned.